Draco guentheri

-Draco guentheri, commonly known as Günther's flying lizard is a species of agamid "flying dragon" endemic to the Philippines.
+Draco guentheri, commonly known as Günther's flying lizard is a species of "flying dragon" in the family Agamidae.
+The species is endemic to the Philippines.

 Geographic range

-D. guentheri is found on the islands of Basilan, Bongao, Jolo, Mindanao, Sanga-Sanga, Siasi, and Simunul.
+In the Philippines D. guentheri is found on the islands of Basilan, Bongao, Jolo, Mindanao, Sanga-Sanga, Siasi, and Simunul.

+Habitat

+The preferred natural habitat of D. guentheri is forest, at altitudes from sea level to 1,500 m.